drSandraMartin/drSandraMartin.github.io/content/publication/kuhnke-role-angular-gyrus-2022/index.md

 ---
-ttitle: 'The Role of the Angular Gyrus in Semantic Cognition: A Synthesis of Five Functional Neuroimaging Studies'
+title: 'The Role of the Angular Gyrus in Semantic Cognition: A Synthesis of Five Functional Neuroimaging Studies'
 authors:
 - Philipp Kuhnke